 The test will include an eyesight test (if you fail this, your test will not continue).

 After the eyesight test you will be examined on your general driving and on one reversing exercise.
-The reversing exercises will be chosen from, reversing around a corner, turning in the road, reverse parking.
+The reversing exercises will be chosen from, bay parking, reverse parking or parking on the right and reversing 2 car lengths.
 You may also be asked to carry out an emergency stop exercise.
 A standard driving test takes about 40 minutes.

-During the driving test the examiner will give you directions which you should follow and will also include the independent drive.
+During the driving test the examiner will give you directions which you should follow and could also include the satellite navigation 20 minute drive.
 Test routes are designed to be as uniform as possible and will include a range of typical road and traffic conditions.
-During the test, the examiner will ask you to carry out set exercises
+During the test, the examiner will ask you to carry out set exercises.

 You can make up to 15 driving faults and still pass the test (16 or more results in failure).
 However, if you commit one serious or dangerous fault you will fail the test.
 If at any time your examiner considers you to be a danger to other road users your test will be stopped.